 After all, the above international and national legal protections for prisoners are not end by itself.
 As such international and national legislations requires independent monitoring of correction facilities to ensure the implementation of those prisoners' rights.
 Accordingly, international instruments such as the SMR and the Nelson Mandala rules requires the appointment of independent and qualified bodies to inspect and monitor the correction facilities in regular basis.
-At national level, specifically in SNNPRS, prosecutors are mandated by the law to visit and inspect the correction facilities to ensure the treatments of prisoners are carried out in accordance with the law and takes corrective measures when the prisoners' rights are violated or not observed.
+At national level, specifically in SNNPRS, prosecutors are mandated by the law to visit and inspect the correction facilities to ensure the treatments of prisoners' rights are violated or not observed.
 Accordingly, chapter four of this paper examines and analyzes the practice of public prosecutor role of visiting and inspecting the Bench-Sheko Zone correction center